AxisMedTech/interview-demos/README.md

 ## Submitting your work
 Send an email to devtest@axismedtech.com with your name as the subject and the message body containing a link to a public Github repository with your work in it.

-Here are the steps I will take to test it:
+Here are the steps I will take to check it out:

 1. Clone your repo
 2. Open the project using Xamarin Studio